FREQUENTLY ASKED QUESTIONS

-If you do not have your own architect / designer, we can bring in our own European interior designers to deliver a project from start to finish, however this comes with its own cost implications.
+Alternatively, if you do not have your own architect / designer, we can bring in our own project team.

 Q. Would you consider an outdoor location for a biofit facility?

 Yes, we design outdoor gym spaces too, in fact this type of set-up is a great opportunity to practice what we preach by training outdoors in the open air and incorporating far more endurance work than a machinery-free indoor space could allow for.
 Outdoor spaces mean we cannot control the environment in the same way as we do indoors, so air quality, temperature, ventilation, shading, lighting and so on need to be taken into extra consideration.

 Q. How do you select the plants in a biofit facility and how many are there?
 Do they need maintenance?

 We select oxygenating plants for indoor use as well as indigenous plants as a priority, it's all about purifying the air, reducing pollutants in the gym space and creating a sense of place.
 Generally these plants will need watering 1-2 times each week (a receptionist can do that) and we recommend a gardener visits every week or two to check on the health of the plants.

 Q. Does a biofit facility need natural light or could it be located underground?

 A space without any natural light cannot sustain living plants but there are ways around this, for example using preserved moss instead.
 Everything is possible in other words but our preference is for a space with abundant natural light for plants.

 Q. What type of ceiling does the facility need?

 In terms of ceiling height, we recommend 3 metres minimum, 4 metres even better, ideally with exposed structural beams that we can use to hang ropes, bars and plants from.